big-minecraft/big-minecraft/docs/bmc-install.md

 **Make sure to copy these secrets down somewhere secure for later reference.**

 ## Installation
-To complete the install, simply run
+To complete the install, simply run:
 ```sh
 task install
 ```